folio-org/okapi/doc/guide.md

 Okapi always adds a X-Okapi-Url header to the request to any modules.
 This tells the modules how they can make further calls to Okapi, should they need to.
-This Url can be specified on the command line when starting Okapi, and it can well point to some load balancer in front of multiple Okapi instances.
+This Url can be specified on the command-line when starting Okapi, and it can well point to some load balancer in front of multiple Okapi instances.